Nepanikar/nepanikar/README.md

 ### Adding a new asset
 [flutter_gen](https://pub.dev/packages/flutter_gen) package let's us quickly generate paths for images/icons.
-To add a new asset, add it to `./assets/` and then run `flutter packages pub run build_runner build --delete-conflicting-outputs`.
+To add a new asset, add it to `./assets/` and then run `flutter packages pub run build_runner build -d`.
 If you are creating a new assets folder, do not forget to reference it in `pubspec.yaml`.

 ### Updating localization files